 LEOPOLDO FLEMING (Sep.
 16, 1939 - Apr.
-28, 2025) Born Leopoldo Francisco Fleming y Burguillo in Puerto de Tierra, San Juan, Puerto Rico, the percussionist, after several world residencies (including Vienna and Copenhagen), ultimately made his home in Paterson, NJ, where he died at age 85.
-Also a composer, arranger, lyricist and bandleader, Fleming had an international approach to music and was versed in funk, R&B, Caribbean, Cuban, Brazilian, African, gospel and spirituals as well as jazz.
-He led the Leopoldo Fleming Afro-Caribbean Jazz Ensemble and was a mainstay with The New York Harlem Singers.
+28, 2025) Born Leopoldo Francisco Fleming y Burguillo in Puerto de Tierra, San Juan, Puerto Rico, the NY-based percussionist, except for 11 years residency in Vienna and since 2006 a base in Copenhagen, ultimately made his home in Paterson, NJ.
+He died in nearby Wayne, NJ, at age 85.
+Also a composer, arranger, lyricist and bandleader, Fleming had an international approach to music and was versed in jazz, funk, R&B, Caribbean, Cuban, Brazilian, African, gospel and spirituals as well as jazz.
+He led the Leopoldo Fleming Afro-Caribbean Jazz Ensemble, worked on and off Broadway (including his own production "Rumbal") and was a mainstay with The New York Harlem Singers.
 Fleming was also a member of the Lou Caputo Not So Big Band and played, recorded and toured with artists such as Miriam Makeba and Nina Simone.
-His many credits and collaborations included Geri Allen, Bob Dorough, Dianne Reeves, Dee Dee Bridgewater, Patti Austin, Lizz Wright, Angélique Kidjo, Harry Belafonte, Eartha Kitt, Randy Weston, Sonny Stitt, Archie Shepp, Queen Esther Marrow, Dr. Lonnie Smith, Kenny Barron and many more, plus Symphony of the New World, The String Reunion, World Bass Violin Ensemble and Boys' Choir of Harlem.
+His many credits and collaborations included Geri Allen, Bob Dorough, Dianne Reeves, Dee Dee Bridgewater, Patti Austin, Lizz Wright, Angélique Kidjo, Harry Belafonte, Eartha Kitt, Randy Weston, Sonny Stitt, Archie Shepp, Queen Esther Marrow, Dr. Lonnie Smith, Kenny Barron, Lonnie Liston Smith, plus Symphony of the New World, The String Reunion and Boys' Choir of Harlem.

 SAMUEL "SAMMY" KIDD (May 9, 1931 - Apr.
 20, 2025) The bassist died unexpectedly at his home in Wayne, WI, at age 93.
 Born in Illinois, he played with the Paul Spencer band for many years, headlining at Caroline's Jazz Club in Milwaukee, WI.
 In 2005 he won a WAMI Award as one of the best traditional jazz band core musicians, along with others in the Spencer band, and in 2006 won a Bassist of the Year award.
-Over the years, Kidd played with many well-known musicians such as Duke Ellington, John Young, Sonny Stitt and Lou Rawls.
+Over the years, Kidd played with many wellknown musicians such as Duke Ellington, John Young, Sonny Stitt and Lou Rawls.
 He also performed in the Clint Eastwood film, Tightrope (1984).